Aljonex/Dendron/notes/Training.Tut1-5.md

 - How to create a test class
 - How to test client Configuration
 - How to calculate Code Coverage and why it is useful

 ### Mocking and Mockito #4
 - What is mocking?
 Why is it useful?
 - How to mock a Java object?
 - How to use mocks in [[JUnit | Training.JUnit]] tests?
 - What is a spy?
 Why is it useful?
 - Difference between test double objects

+### Logging #5
+- Differences between log4j and slf4j
+- Basics of logging framework configuration
+- What logging levels are